We let the natural pectin in the fruit do the work in this beach plum jam recipe. You’ll get a slightly looser jam but brighter plum flavor.

-Many people use pectin to set their jams and jellies, and that’s a fine method.
-But chef Jason Bond prefers to let the natural pectin in the fruit do the work for him when he makes this beach-plum jam.
+Many people use pectin to set their jams and jellies, and that’s a fine method, but we prefer to let the natural pectin in the fruit do the work when we make this beach plum jam.
 You’ll get a slightly looser jam but brighter plum flavor.
 Red wine adds depth and color.

 Bring to a simmer so that the plums release their juices.
 Let cook 5 more minutes.
 Then pour mixture into a strainer set over a bowl, and press on the solids to extract the juice and fruit.